vickydepasupil/FlowerAlmanacFirebase/README.md

 A gardening tool app allowing users to add, view, edit and delete information on planting flowers.
 Users may rate a flower's ease of planting and provide helpful tips on how to grow a specific flower.
 Users may also choose to attach a photo of the flower taken by camera, or via gallery submission.
+To save bandwidth, system-generated thumbnails of gallery photos are retrieved and uploaded in place of the actual file.
+Photos taken by camera are compressed as well.

 <div>
 <h4>Login page using Firebase UI</h4>